juji-io/datalevin/README.md

 Datalevin is a port of [Datascript](https://github.com/tonsky/datascript) in-memory database and Datalog query engine to work on top of [Lightning Memory-Mapped Database (LMDB)](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database).

 The rationale for Datalevin is to provide a simple and free Datalog engine running on durable storage.
 It is my observation that many developers prefer the flavor of Datalog populized by [Datomic](https://datomic.com) over any flavor of SQL, once they get to use it.
+In my opinion, the implict join in Datalog queries is its killer feature.

 > I love Datalog, why haven't everyone use this already?

 Datomic is a closed source enterprise software and its feature sets may be an overkill for many use cases.
 One thing that often confuses novice users is the temporal feature of Datomic.
 To keep things simple and familiar (yes, this combination exists), Datalevin does not keep transaction history, and behaves the same way as most other databases: when data are deleted, they are gone.